 Once a development is occupied, Housing Vermont works with local partners to provide asset management and financial reporting services.
 Housing Vermont is responsible for administering the tax and finance matters for each partnership, including the maintenance of books and records and the preparation of quarterly reports for investors.
 Housing Vermont also monitors the annual audit of each development and the tax return process.

-In 2010 Housing Vermont launched its New Markets Tax Credit (NMTC) program to support investment in the economic, environmental, and social well-being of Vermont communities.
+In 2010 Housing Vermont launched its New Markets Tax Credit (NMTC) program through its subsidiary, Vermont Rural Ventures (VRV), to support investment in the economic, environmental, and social well-being of Vermont communities.
 NMTC funds are used to retain and create jobs for Vermonters by financing key community developments in downtown and village centers and in other concerted community efforts which demonstrate positive impacts on Vermont's economic, health care, energy and food systems.

 Prospective NMTC projects generally need to be located in qualified census tracts.
-In Vermont those areas include much of northern Franklin, Grand Isle, Lamoille, Essex and Orleans counties as well as parts of the towns and cities of St. Albans, Rutland, Bennington, Fair Haven, Burlington, Winooski, Newport, St. Johnsbury and Brattleboro.
+In Vermont those areas include much of northern Franklin, Grand Isle, Lamoille, Essex and Orleans counties as well as parts of Barre, Montpelier, St. Albans, Rutland, Bennington, Burlington, Winooski, Springfield, Brattleboro, and other towns and cities.

-The first NMTC initiatives included the allocation of $10 million in New Markets Tax Credits to expand and modernize the production plant of WEIDMANN Electrical Technology in St. Johnsbury which preserved 280 jobs and an allocation of $8.5 million in credits to DEW West and Wales to acquire property and construct a new academic facility for lease to the Community College of Vermont in Rutland.
-Other NMTC projects benefiting from NMTC financing include an expansion of Brattleboro's Commonwealth Dairy, construction of City Center in Barre, and new community health facilities for NOTCH in Enosburg.
+VRV's NMTC allocation has brought $41.9 million of new capital to Vermont retaining 1,135 jobs and creating another 373 jobs.
+VRV projects include the expansion and modernization of the production plant at WEIDMANN Electrical Technology in St. Johnsbury, the redevelopment of the Brooks House in downtown Brattleboro, the construction of a new academic facility for lease to the Community College of Vermont in Rutland, expansion of Brattleboro's Commonwealth Dairy, construction of City Center in Barre, and new community health facilities for NOTCH in Enosburg.